FateMeetsLuck/dmildew/README.md

 This is still very much a work in progress.

+## Compiling

+Once you build the local dmildew library you have to go up one directory and run `dub add-local dmildew`

+After that the subpackages (REPL and interpreter) should build.

 ## Usage

 The examples folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
 However, Mildew is not a full feature JavaScript implementation.